List of The Lion King (franchise) characters: Vitani

-Introduced in The Lion King 1½ (2004)
+Introduced in The Lion King 1½

 Ma

 Ma (voiced by Julie Kavner) is Timon's mother.
 Generally encouraging and optimistic, she believes in Timon and convinces Uncle Max to give him a job as a sentry or lookout.
 After Timon fails in his duty, she remains convinced that he can still find a place in the colony, but when he insists that he has to go, Ma supports him.
 Later, she gets worried about Timon after speaking to Rafiki and searches for him.
 They finally reunite at Pride Rock and Ma helps in the battle against the hyenas by digging a long tunnel to trap them.
 After Simba becomes king with the death of Scar, Timon takes them and the entire meerkat colony to the jungle paradise which he and Pumbaa discovered.
 Ma is mentioned several times in Timon & Pumbaa and in The Lion Guard episode "Beware the Zimwi" by Timon, who claims that her cousin's friend knew an ox that was eaten by the Zimwi.

 Uncle Max

-Uncle Max (voiced by Jerry Stiller) is a prominent member of the meerkat colony and relative of Timon and Ma.
+Uncle Max (voiced by Jerry Stiller) is a prominent member of the meerkat colony and is Timon's uncle and either the brother or brother-in-law of Ma.
 He has a grey head-fur and a very large nose.
 Max is a pessimist by nature and very paranoid, believing that a meerkat's fate is to be "food for other animals!
-Feared by nothing and eaten by all!"
+Feared by nothing and eaten by all!".
 Max reluctantly agrees to let Timon be a sentry for the colony and attempts to train him for the job, but is nearly eaten by the hyenas when they attack.
 He is glad to see Timon go but ends up going with Ma to find him.
 Max appears again towards the end of the film, where he and Ma encounter Timon and Pumbaa at Pride Rock and helps Timon get rid of the hyenas by digging a tunnel.
 Max finally believes in Timon, and after Timon takes the meerkats to his jungle paradise, Max teaches the meerkats tai chi.

+Originally, Max was not a character during production of The Lion King 1½.
+However, when the character of Timon's father was cut from the film due to there being too many characters, his role and much of his dialogue were transferred to Max and Ma.